griffda/PROCESS-/documentation/proc-pages/io/utilities-guide.md

 > `./utilities/sobol_method.py`

 Program to evaluate model sensistivity by Sobol's method at a given PROCESS design point.
 It uses the variance based global sensistivity analaysis to calculate the first order and total Sobol indices.
-More information on Sobol's method can be found in the testbook[1].
+More information on Sobol's method can be found, for example, in the testbook[1].
 Note that this utility has a significanity longer run time that a typical evalution of PROCESS design points.
 This utilities requires the use of the Python library [SALib](https://salib.readthedocs.io/en/latest/index.html).

 [1] A. Saltelli, S. Tarantola, F. Campolongo, M. Ratto, T. Andres, J. Cariboni, D. Gatelli and M. Saisana, (2008) "Global Sensitivity Analysis: The Primer" (New York: Wiley)